reem-shaikh/React/29-01/readme.md

 ```bash
 npm install
 ```
+> React element is a JSX element which gets returned from the React Component

 ### JSX
 JSX stands for **JavaScript XML**.
 It is simply a syntax extension of JavaScript.
 It allows us to directly write HTML in React (within JavaScript code).
 It is easy to create a template using JSX in React.